goconca/website-2019/content/blog/speaker-resources.md

 Some incredible talks have been given by folks who told a story of their pitfalls and their journey towards a potential solution.
 They were not experts, but storytellers.

-These talks not only benefit others who may be facing similar challenges, but also enable the greater community, language and package maintainers to get a sense of issues faced by others.
+These talks not only benefit others who face similar challenges, but additionally enable the greater community, language and package maintainers to get valuable feedback.

 - Did we make the API too complex?
 Are there not enough examples?
 - Should we add documentation, update the FAQ?